Howard Lutnick: Properties

 In 1998, Lutnick purchased a Manhattan property at 11 East 71st Street, behind the Henry Clay Frick House, from the Comet Trust.
-The townhouse was previously owned by an entity associated with businessman Les Wexner and Jeffrey Epstein, a financier and child sex offender.
-Lutnick had extensively renovated its interior renovations by May 2001.
-Epstein also lived next door at 9 East 71st Street, as he and Lutnick were neighbors, with Epstein likewise purchasing his home in 1998, too.
+Lutnick had extensively renovated its interior by May 2001.
 Lutnick still owns his mansion, as of 2025.
+This property is next door to the Herbert N. Straus House, the Manhattan home of Jeffrey Epstein from 1995 until his death.

 Lutnick also lives in Bridgehampton, New York, on a 40-acre property he purchased in 2003 for million.
 In December 2024, he purchased Bret Baier's home in Washington, D.C., for million, setting the record for the most expensive house in the city.
 The property is inspired by the Château du Grand-Lucé.
-According to The New York Times, the purchase—among others by wealthy members of the Trump administration—contributed to an increase in Washington, D.C.'s luxury real estate market.
+According to the New York Times, the purchase—among others by wealthy members of the Trump administration—contributed to an increase in Washington, D.C.'s luxury real estate market.
 Additionally, Lutnick owns the penthouse of The Pierre and a condo on the ocean north of Miami Beach.